tweag/python-monorepo-example/2017-07-27-streaming-programs.md

 ---

-In school, we're taught that I/O is a simple affair: read data in, write some data out.
+In school, we're taught that I/O is a simple affair: read data in, write data out.
 Rinse, repeat.
 But then as practitioners we realize matters are often more complicated.
 For one, I/O is slow, so we probably want operations to overlap (i.e. be processed asynchronously), especially if we have to perform many I/O operations.
 In this post, we’ll talk about another topic that any functional programmer will stumble upon at some point along their infinite path